-- 3. During the initial data analysis period, defined as a one-year period following the end of the Field Phase, TCI Principal Investigators (PIs) will have exclusive access to these all TCI generated research data.
+- 3. During the initial data analysis period, defined as a 17-month period following the end of the Field Phase, TCI Principal Investigators (PIs) and their collaborators will have exclusive access to all TCI generated research data.
 There will be no third party data dissemination allowed.
 This initial analysis period is designed to provide an opportunity to quality control the combined data set as well as to provide the PIs, their students and collaborators ample time to analyze and publish their results.
-The initial data analysis period is from 31 October 2015 to 31 October 2016. - 4.
-All data and metadata in the archive will be considered open to the public domain 12 months following the end of the field Phase (i.e., on 31 October 2016 and thereafter).
+The initial data analysis period is from 31 October 2015 to 31 March 2017. - 4.
+All data and metadata in the archive will be considered open to the public domain 17 months following the end of the field Phase (i.e., on 31 March 2017 and thereafter).
 However, any research dataset within the TCI archive can be opened to the public domain earlier at the discretion of the responsible data provider in consultation with the TCI Science Leadership. - 5.
 A list of TCI Investigators will be provided by the project science leadership to EOL and will include the PIs directly participating in the field experiment as well as collaborating scientists and agencies who have provided guidance and data in the planning and analysis of TCI data.
 All TCI investigators will have equal access to all data.
-All data shall be promptly provided to other TCI investigators on the above specified listlist described above upon request.
+All data shall be promptly provided to other TCI investigators on the list described above upon request.
 However, the TCI science leadership will be responsible for approving any data requests from Investigators not included on the list. - 6.
 During the initial data analysis period, the responsible data provider must be notified first of the intent to use their data, in particular if data are to be provided to a third party (e.g., journal articles, presentations, research proposals, other investigators).
 It is strongly encouraged that the responsible data provider(s) be invited to become collaborators and/or co-authors on any projects, publications and presentations.
 If the contribution of the data product is significant to the publication, the PIs responsible for generating a measurement or a data product should be offered the right of co-authorship.
 In any case, Investigators using other Investigators' data must discuss and send any manuscript to them prior to submission anywhere.
 Also, any use of the data should include an acknowledgment or preferably a citation (e.g. Digital Object Identifiers or DOIs).
 [See Items #7 and #8]. - 7.
 International agencies, professional societies, and research organizations are moving towards requiring researchers to formally cite data and their sources that led to a given research result.
 Consequently, there has been an increased use of DOIs or Digital Object Identifiers (used to cite publications for many years), as a simple standard way to also reference or cite datasets.
-Once final datasets are submitted to the TCI archive, EOL will create and distribute respective DOIs that should be used in TCI related publications DOIs allow for linkages between datasets and respective publications, thus providing the ability to track the use of these datasets in the literature (metrics).
+DOIs allow for linkages between datasets and respective publications, thus providing the ability to track the use of these datasets in the literature (metrics).
 DOIs are considered "perpetual" and citation format standards have been established for data DOIs.
-Once final datasets are submitted to the TCI archive DOIs that should be used in TCI related publications that should be used in TCI related publications (perpetual" and citation format standards have been established for data DOIs.
 Once final datasets are submitted to the TCI archive, EOL will create and distribute respective DOIs that should be used in TCI related publications.
 In all circumstances, the responsible data provider(s) should be acknowledged appropriately (see also Item #8). - 8.
 All acknowledgments of TCI data and resources should identify: (1) TCI; (2) The providers who collected the particular datasets being used in the study; (3) The relevant funding agencies associated with the collection of the data being studied, and (4) the role of EOL or relevant data archive center, and (5) use of any relevant DOIs.